-For anyone who still doubts that I not only design but actually machine the molds for our OESH La Vida’s, here you go.
+For anyone who still doubts that I not only design but actually machine the sole molds for our OESH La Vida’s, here you go.

 After laboring over CAD/CAM programming files, setting up the jig, securing the mold forms, and deciding which endmills and feeds and speeds to use, I take a deep breath and click the “Go” button on the computer that operates the CNC milling machine.
 When all goes as programmed…the coolant comes on, the endmill centers itself where it’s supposed to, and the carving begins.

 Because the milling machine is kind of loud, it’s in a separate room with all the other loud machines.
 The milling machine will whirl away on its own for hours, spitting out metal chips until it’s time for me to change the endmill.
 The first endmill is a “roughing” square endmill that cuts down to the depth that dictates the thickness of the sole.
 The next endmill is a ball endmill that defines the tread of the sole.

 I can’t help but think of Michelangelo with the advantage of computer programming, powerful servo motors, and a shop vac to suck away the enormous piles of shavings.